Schedule an appointment to meet with the new Center for Global and Career Services about your area of interest.Make an Appointment

-A student who applies for an IIM should be a highly motivated student of above average academic ability.
-You should demonstrate a cumulative grade point average of at least 3.0 over a minimum of 45 credits.
+A student pursuing an IIM should demonstrate a cumulative grade point average of at least 3.0 and has earned fewer than 60 credits.

 It is the responsibility of the Department Chairpersons, faculty advisors and UCC to ensure that the IIM has academic integrity, meets the requirements and expectations of the respective departments, and fulfills the mission objectives of the College.

-The IIMinor should contain at least 15 credits, distributed across at least two academic areas.
-A minimum of nine credits at the 2000 and 3000 level.
+The IIMinor should contain at least 15 credits, distributed across at least two academic areas, with a minimum of nine credits at the 2000 and 3000 level.
 The IIMinor must include a minimum of three credits at the 3000+ level .

 It is the responsibility of the Department Chairpersons, faculty advisors, and UCC to ensure that the IIMinor has academic integrity, meets the requirements and expectations of the respective departments, and fulfills the mission objectives of the College.

-The IIM Intent and IIM Curriculum Plan forms are available via the Academic Advising Office - firstname.lastname@example.org.
+The IIM Contract and the IIM Adjustment forms are available on the Registrar portal tab.